 Who will become the guardian of any minor children?

 Do you need to plan for a blended family or special needs child?

 What kind of end-of-life care do you want to receive if you can’t care for yourself?

-Who do you want to make financial and medical decisions for you if you become incapacitated?
+Who do you want to make medical and financial decisions for you if you become incapacitated?